 The lines of steel and glow wire create a shape of a 19th century ship main mast.

-The steel mast design proportions are chosen from documentations of convict hulks and ships used for convict journeys to Australia in 19th century.
+For the mast design measurements were chosen from documentation of convict hulks and ships used for convict journeys to Australia in 19th century.
 Convict hulks were mainly stationary and no longer suitable for travel, however ships used for convict journeys were usually regular merchant ships.
-The proportion used in the sculpture is taken from a documentation of a mast and yard size guide for merchant ships.
+The scaled down proportions used for the sculpture are taken from an archive documentation of a mast and yard size guide for merchant ships.

 The skeleton of the sculpture is formed from steel rods and the glowing wire creates a ghostly image at night.